 A short promotional video for Sceneskope in which we created the sound design (including voice over) and background music.

 Previous Major work achievements whilst working at Nokia and Microsoft...

 Cities Unlocked/Guide Dogs Sound Design & Audio Branding

-The inspiring Microsoft Cities Unlocked/Guide Dogs project uses 3D sound as a navigational aid for the blind.
-I would lead the sound design development; creating the sound design assets needed whilst developing the audio language and identity.
+The inspiring Microsoft Cities Unlocked/Guide Dogs project (recently renamed as Microsoft Soundscape) uses 3D sound as a navigational aid for the blind.
+Henry would lead the sound design development; creating the sound design assets needed whilst developing the audio language and identity.

 Sounds of the World" project 2014/15 Project Lead

 Music Schools collaboration project in which Henry led from conception to realisation - the idea was to work with students from the most prestigious music schools around the world to create ringtones - to be pre-loaded into our upcoming Lumia devices.
 Locations included UK, South Africa, China, India, and Mexico.